ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

 2. Put the green plank on the red plank.
 It is possible to find solution pretty fast.

 Complex World
+1. put the blue box in the red box.
+It is possible to find solution pretty fast.

 ###Extensions implemented.###############################